5 – Pac-12 Golfers of the Year

 Pac-12 Scholar Athlete of the Year2015:

-In June 2015, Missy Farr-Kaye was named the 10th head coach of the seven-time NCAA champion Arizona State women’s golf team after serving the past 14 years as an assistant and associate head coach under Melissa Luellen.
+In June 2015, Missy Farr-Kaye was named the 10th head coach of the then-seven-time NCAA champion Arizona State women’s golf team after serving for 15 years as an assistant and associate head coach under Melissa Luellen.
+In 2017, Farr-Kaye led the Sun Devils to their nation-leading eighth NCAA title and was named National Coach of the Year, as well as Regional and Pac-12 Coach of the Year.

 “This is my dream job in every sense of the word,” said Farr-Kaye.
 “To become the head women’s golf coach of my alma mater is the pinnacle of my career and I have a personal, vested interest in the success of our program.
 Our goal is to continue to bring home the national title year in, year out.
 Arizona State has championship expectations and I intend to deliver.”